FRMlab/Licensing/README.md

 1. Critique and hold accountable aspects of the university's Intellectual Property policies that entrench global inequality.
 2. Vet and promote licensing agreements, specific to design content, that reduces the technical overhead for students and faculty to open-source their work.
-3. Create and embed technical infrastructures to promote universal access to information.
+3. Create and embed technical infrastructures to promote universal access to information, regardless of legality.

 We thus choose to first, actively define our own IP model that safeguards and formalizes the group's participatory spirit.
 Our IP system balances the rights and legal protection of our content creators, while encouraging our work to be shared in the public sphere.
 Secondly we are developing and promoting technical infrastructures that allow anyone to access our work.

 We realize we are not the only ones interested in opening up data and access within our profession.
 Yet if we continue to act alone, our efforts remain fragmented.
 There is a lot of knowledge and data produced within our school that could benefit the public.
+All that time we spend locked in our studios and offices - tracing maps in CAD, making 3D models of cities, contributing to academic journals - is a wealth of knowledge others can benefit from.
 We'd like to invite other student societies, grad and faculty members to open up the work they are creating and publishing, to debate the propositions in this essay, and adopt our technical and legal infrastructures.

 F_RMlab
 <br>